foundinblank/study1adults/09finaldata.md

 1. ANOVA with factors MainGroup & Direction
 2. ANOVA with factor MainGroup, for Forward only
 3. ANOVA with factor MainGroup, for Reverse only
-4. ANCOVA with factors Hearing & Direction, and covariate AoASL and Age
+4. ANCOVA with factor Direction, and covariate AoASL and Age
-5. ANCOVA with factor Hearing and covariates AoASL and Age, for Forward only
+5. Regression with variables AoASL and Age, for Forward only
-6. ANCOVA with factor Hearing and covariates AoASL and Age, for Reverse only.
+6. Regression with variables AoASL and Age, for Reverse only.

 I did not include Age as a covariate in the first 3 ANOVAs because they did not add to or change the model in any significant way.